davidcarlisle/ll/en/lesson-06.md

 In the definition `#1` denotes the first argument that is supplied (`apples` or `oranges` in this example).
-You may have up to nine arguments, but often it is usually best to have just one argument, or sometimes none at all.
+You may have up to nine arguments, but it is usually best to have just one argument, or sometimes none at all.

 Defining commands does not just reduce the typing required to produce